 This also means you will need to pay the initial amount against the purchase order.

-A key aspect of getting product manufactured correctly in mass production is repeatability and part of that is to have a good set of work instructions.
+A key aspect of getting the product manufactured correctly in mass production is repeatability and part of that is to have a good set of work instructions.
 This is something the supplier will work on, however, you should be involved in this process particularly when it comes to the more technical aspects or some of the critical to quality features of your product.

-At this stage you should be reviewing and updating your New Product Introduction plan in particular the product launch schedule.
+At this stage, you should be reviewing and updating your New Product Introduction plan, in particular, the product launch schedule.

 Every manufacturing process should have a process control plan and this is something you need to generate in conjunction with your supply partner.

-In some cases there may be the need to implement software at the supplier’s factory or the need to implement a process that involves using new software.
+In some cases, there may be the need to implement software at the supplier’s factory or the need to implement a process that involves using new software.
 Now is the time to do this.